deatrich/linux-home-server/web-server.md

 create a self-signed certificate, and coax web clients to trust it.
 Another option is to build your own [certificate authority][certauth].

-Finally we will look at configuring ownership of some of the apache directory infrastructure for future web projects and configuring a few virtual hosts.
+Finally we will look at configuring ownership of some of the Apache directory infrastructure for future web projects and configuring a few virtual hosts.

 [certauth]: https://www.digitalocean.com/community/tutorials/how-to-set-up-and-configure-a-certificate-authority-ca-on-ubuntu-20-04

-## Installing and Testing Apache 2.4
+## Installing and testing Apache 2.4

-Install the apache software.
+Install the Apache software.
 The ssl-cert package allows us to later create an SSL certificate for the https service, so we will install it as well.